-- Students not needing to leave school to access hospitals, doctors surgeries or clinics - Shorter wait times for an initial appointment - Longer appointment times available, regular follow ups available - Collaborative care from a highly experienced medical and psychiatric team - Decreased student and family stress
+- Students not needing to leave school to access hospitals, doctors' surgeries or clinics - Shorter wait times for an initial appointment - Longer appointment times available, regular follow ups available - Collaborative care from a highly experienced medical and psychiatric team - Decreased student and family stress - Increased information and data for the doctors to best understand students with input from both home and school

 The ongoing presence of the clinic at Giant Steps continues to facilitate dialogue about mental health for both families and staff, and the need to consider it as an essential component to our students' wellbeing.
-The clinic and how we support our student's complex needs was discussed at length with visiting agencies and schools, as well as internationally when myself and Erin Cowie visited other ASD specialist schools and mental health facilities in America.
+The clinic and the integral role it plays in how we support our student's complex needs was presented alongside our behaviour data collection methods and crisis programming at two international conferences I attended this year with Erin Cowie; The Institute of Applied Behavioural Analysis Invitational in LA and the International Association for the Scientific Study of Intellectual and Developmental Disabilities in Glasgow.

 As part of the clinic, my PhD research continues into how anxiety manifests in children and young adults with ASD and an Intellectual Disability.
-In 2018, the second round of data collection was completed and data analysis is currently underway.
+In 2019 a scoping review on this topic was also published in the Journal of Mental Health Research in Intellectual Disabilities.